4GeeksAcademy/html-tutorial-exercises-course/exercises/05-anchor-same-page/README.md

-#  Make the anchor tag open a new window using the target attribute.
+#  Make the anchor tag scroll the website to a specific element that we specify.

 Anchors are also capable to scroll the website to a specific element that we specify.